 So, you’ve booked your wine tour, and chances are you are really excited!
 Now, the big question: what do I wear on a wine tour?
-You’ll get to spend the day enjoying the beautiful sights, smells and tastes of the idyllic Tuscan countryside, and learn a lot about the incredible products this land has to offers its natives and visitors alike.
+You’ll get to spend the day enjoying the beautiful sights, smells and tastes of the idyllic Tuscan countryside.
+As well as learn a lot about the incredible products this land has to offers its natives and visitors alike.
 However, depending on the time of year for your visit to Tuscany, you might want to make some careful considerations regarding how you pack and prepare to dress for your tour.

 First, what time of year did you book your tour for?
 While people always imagine Italy as warm and sunny, part of what gives it its vast agricultural appeal is the variable climate throughout the peninsula.
 In Tuscany, for example, weather varies considerably depending on what time of year you plan to visit.
 Know that in the Spring and Fall it tends to rain quite a bit, so although you will surely get some sunshine and beautiful views, remember those hills are so green for a reason!
 Be sure to pack an umbrella if, and to check the forecast before you head out.
 Frequently the weather changes hourly, so again you’ll want to remember to wear layers.
 If you are going on your tour during the high season, or summer months, then you will want to dress appropriately.
 Again, layers are key, as some wine cellars will remain cool and provide a stark contrast to the hot, humid weather outside.
 Bring a light jacket just in case!